DanMcInerney/elite-proxy-finder/README.md

 elite-proxy-finder
 ==================

-Finds elite anonymity (L1) HTTP proxies using gatherproxy.com and letushide.com then tests them all concurrently.
+Finds elite anonymity (L1) HTTP proxies using gatherproxy.com and letushide.com then test them all in parallel.
 Scrapes 25 L1 proxies which were checked on by gatherproxy.com within the last 2-5 minutes and all L1 proxies checked within the last 3 days by letushide.com.
-Tests them all against 3 IP checking URLs including one which is https to check for that compatibility.
-If it finds the proxy IP address in the HTML of the page then it will display the time it took to get a response, otherwise it will display the error that occurred.
+Tests them all against 3 IP checking URLs including one which is HTTPS to check for compatibility with that protocol.
+By default the script will only print the proxy IP, request time, and country code of proxies that pass all three tests but you can see the results including errors in any of the tests with the -a (--all) option.

 Requirements:
 ------